 THE MECHANICS OF DRAWING

 This is an ongoing body of work preoccupied with drawing on both a large and small scale.
-It has spanned a number of years in its execution which applies paricularly to the larger drawings, but also to those of a smaller scale of a quick and direct response intermittently explored and created over this time, both approaches have been at the heart of the work and at times the only endeavour.
+It has spanned a number of years in its execution which applies paricularly to the larger drawings, although those of a smaller scale of a quick and direct responseieve been intermittently explored over this time, both approaches have been at the heart of the work and at times the only endeavour.

-There are three sections to the project, 'Panorama of Love and Grief' which is an all-round view, one that is not obstructed and one which extends in a horizontal direction, evocative of a landscape.
-'PRECIPICE' is a photograph of an accidental tear or fissure ripped into the drawing in the process of its making.
+There are five sections to the project, 'Panorama of Love and Grief' which is an all-round view, one that is not obstructed and one which extends in a horizontal direction, evocative of an inner landscape.

-'Of Love and Grief - A Tryptich' explores the vertical directional pull of the drawing and its scale to reflect the human form, inviting the viewer to experience the work eye to eye.
-As a work of three parts it traces the experience of bereavement and its complex components of love and grief, through a meditative rendition and reading of the work, which is also a deliberate consideration in its presentation.
+'Of Love and Grief - A Triptych' 2017 explores the singular vertical pull of the drawing and its scale to reflect the human form, inviting the viewer to experience the work in close up.
+As a work of three parts it traces the experience of bereavement and its complex components of love and grief, through a meditative woven rendition and reading of the work.

 Copyright © All Rights Reserved